Jaime Brooks

-Jaime Brooks (born May 5, 1984) is a Canadian-American songwriter and musician.
+Jaime Brooks (born May 5, 1984) is a Canadian-American songwriter and musician releasing music under the name Default Genders since 2013, with her debut album released that same year.
+On Fraternity (2013) was followed by Main Pop Girl 2019 (2019) and Pain Mop Girl 2020 (2020), a remix album of the former.

+She was also one half of electronic music duo Elite Gymnastics together with Josh Clancy.
+After Clancy's departure from the project in 2012, Brooks renamed the then-solo effort to Dead Girlfriends and, following a controversy sparked by the name, to Default Genders.
+In 2022 Brooks revived the Elite Gymnastics name and released snow flakes 2022.

 Career

 2009–2013: Elite Gymnastics

 Elite Gymnastics, self-described as a "multimedia art project", was an electronic music duo from Minneapolis, Minnesota and later a solo project from Vancouver, British Columbia.
 Formed by Brooks in Minneapolis around 2009, original lineups consisted of various local musicians in the Minneapolis metro area and eventually settled as a duo of Jaime Brooks and Josh Clancy.
 They self-released several EPs and mixtapes before Clancy's departure in 2012.

 As a duo they released seven EPs, which credited Brooks with most of the songwriting and musical production, and Clancy with most of the album artwork: Real Friends, Neu!
 '92, Gizzard Greens V.1, Gizzard Greens V.2, Ruin (and its B-side, Ruin 2), Ruin 3, and Ruin 4.
 Gizzard Greens is a digital double EP (though the two volumes were released individually in 2010 and 2011) in the style of remix albums, featuring a cover of Cheryl Cole's "Parachute" and a mashup combining Sub Focus' remix of Rusko's "Hold On" (featuring Amber Coffman) with Blame's "Piano Takes You" on the first volume, and bootleg remixes of Lady Gaga's "Poker Face" and Waka Flocka Flame's "Fuck the Club Up" (featuring Pastor Troy and Slim Dunkin) on the second.

 The Ruin EP was reviewed favorably by Pitchfork magazine, earning a 7.8 album review rating and critical acclaim among a number of smaller publications, and quickly attracted an online cult following.
 Ruin saw a physical release in vinyl format under the electronic label Acéphale, with the B-side (Ruin 2) being five remixed versions of its A-side tracks.
 Previous albums were self-released online in digital format for free through their Tumblr-based imprint Psychedelic Surf Club.
 Ruin and Ruin 2 were later self-released for free download as a digital double EP.
 Ruin 4 includes "Life/Trap" and "We Got Lost", two previously unreleased tracks which didn't make it onto the Ruin EP, and a rerecorded version of Ruins "Little Things" as a hidden track.

 The name Elite Gymnastics was taken from the lyrics of "Ruthless Babysitting" by power electronics group Whitehouse.